robust-rosin/robust/README.md

   exit code if not.
 * `fix.sh`: applies the historical fix to the PUT.
 * `unfix.sh`: reverses the historical fix to the PUT.

+Note that `build.sh`, `fix.sh`, and `unfix.sh` are automatically generated
+during the BugZoo build process. `test.sh` and any files related to testing are hosted by the directory for each scenario.